-It was not the end of the beginning it was the beginning of the end of the evil Nazi regime, a regime that had strangled Europe for eleven years.
-In eleven months time, Hitler would be dead after committing suicide in his bunker as the Allies closed in, and the war in Europe would be over.
+It was not the end of the beginning it was the beginning of the end of the evil Nazi regime, a regime that had strangled Europe for 11 long years.
+In 11 months time, Hitler would be dead after committing suicide in his bunker as the Allies closed in, and the war in Europe would be over.

 STATISTICS AND LOGISTICS

-The Americans launched their landing craft too far out at twelve miles.
+The Americans launched their landing craft too far out at 12 miles.
 They should have sent the armored forces in first from a shorter distance, like the British successfully did at Gold beach.
-The German defences should have been wiped out or at least decimated form off shore ships and heavy bombers before embarking.
+The German defences should have been wiped out or at least decimated from off shore ships and heavy bombers, before embarking.

 The tragic waste of life could have been minimized had some or all of the above been taken into consideration.
 Maybe it was just a mixture of bad luck, bad timing and bad weather.